ztomm/express-responsive-images/README.md

 # express-responsive-images

 Server-side scaling and caching images on-the-fly for express on Node.js.

-Adapted images to clients screen size, mobile friendly, reducing bandwidth and saving load time.
+Adapted images to clients screen size or scaled by query parameter (i.e. ?w=200).

+Mobile friendly, reducing bandwidth and saving load time.

 [express-responsive-images on npmjs.org](https://www.npmjs.com/package/express-responsive-images)

 A minimal application to demonstrate this module can be found here: